miotke/Learn-Programming/README.md

 Contains various projects and code files that I create to learn various languages, programming techniques, and topics.
 A lot of the stuff in this repo is projects I used while learning.
 Mostly projects in Python and Swift.

-## Current Work
-* Python
-	* UW Python Certificate: The certificate class I'm taking at the University of Washington

 ## Languages
 * Bash
 * C